1. Choose your focus go-to-market segments

 FullFunnel.io’s marketing positioning is full-funnel marketing (horizontal) for B2B tech and service businesses with complex and long sales cycles (vertical).
 While we could also help other types of B2B businesses, we focus solely on this niche.

-For insider tips, tune in this short interview with the founder, Andrei Zinkevich:
+For insider tips, tune in to this short interview with the founder, Andrei Zinkevich.

 iNostix won bids for enterprise projects against the big 4 consulting companies on a regular basis — and got acquisition inquiries from 3 out of 4 of these companies (iNostix was acquired by Deloitte in 2016).